talon-one/talon_one.rb/docs/ManagementApi.md

   skip: 56, # Integer | The number of items to skip when paging through large result sets.
   sort: 'sort_example', # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
   integration_request_uuid: 'integration_request_uuid_example', # String | Filter results by integration request UUID.
-  webhook_id: 3.4, # Float | Filter results by Webhook.
+  webhook_id: 3.4, # Float | Filter results by webhook id.
   application_id: 3.4, # Float | Filter results by Application ID.
-  campaign_id: 3.4, # Float | Filter results by campaign.
+  campaign_id: 3.4, # Float | Filter results by campaign ID.
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only return events created before this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
 }